linhttran/linhttran.github.io/_pages/about.md

   - /about.html
 ---

 I am PhD student at the Johns Hopkins University Bloomberg School of Public Health in the Health Economics & Policy track.
-My research interests include access to mental health treatments for people with mental illnesses and healthcare access for undocumented immigrants.
+My research interests include access to mental health treatments for people with mental illnesses and supply of mental health providers and facilities.
 Prior to starting my PhD, I was a Research Fellow at the Stanford Law School before working as an economic consultant in Boston, MA.

 Education
 ======